 California Tribal Epidemiology Center

 CTEC is one of 12 IHS Division of Epidemiology and Disease Prevention (DEDP)-funded Tribal Epidemiology Centers that provide epidemiologic support to each IHS region and often partner with local IHS area offices to provide these services.
-CTEC aims to align its activities with the strategic plan of its parent organization, the California Rural Indian Health Board.
-Please click this link to view the map of all Tribal Clinics served by CRIHB.
+CTEC aims to align its activities with the strategic plan of its parent organization, CRIHB.
+CRIHB is a network of Tribal Health Programs, which are controlled and sanctioned by Indian people and their tribal governments.

 Our mission is to improve American Indian health in California to the highest level by engaging American Indian communities in collecting and interpreting health information to establish health priorities, monitor health status, and develop effective public health services that respect cultural values and traditions of the communities.
 CTEC has Data Sharing Agreements with 23 tribal health programs that serve 84 tribes throughout California.
 CTEC services are available to all tribes in California.